Mathematics

 MATH 220-2 Single-Variable Integral Calculus (1 Unit) Definite integrals, antiderivatives, and the fundamental theorem of calculus.
 Transcendental and inverse functions.
 Areas and volumes.
 Techniques of integration, numerical integration, and improper integrals.
 First-order linear and separable ordinary differential equations.
 Students may not receive credit for both MATH 220-2 and any of MATH 213-0 (former), MATH 214-0 (former), MATH 218-3, or MATH 224-0 (former).
 Prerequisite: MATH 218-2 or MATH 220-0 (former) or MATH 220-1.
 Empirical and Deductive Reasoning Foundational Dis Formal Studies Distro Area

-MATH 220-MG-1 Midquarter Study Group: Math 220-1 Single-Variable Diff Calculus (0 Unit) Peer-guided study group for students enrolled in MATH 220-1.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+MATH 220-MG-1 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in MATH 220-1.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

-MATH 220-MG-2 Midquarter Study Group: MATH 220-2 Single-Variable Integral Calculus (0 Unit) Peer-guided study group for students enrolled in MATH 220-2.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+MATH 220-MG-2 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in MATH 220-2.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 MATH 220-SG-1 Peer-Guided Study Group: Single-Variable Differential Calculus (0 Unit) Peer-guided study group for students enrolled in MATH 220-1.
 Meets weekly in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
 Enrollment optional.
 Graded S/U.